 Why Cats Don’t Sit in Lap?

 Cats are extremely moody and this is the reason that we cannot force them into making any decision.
-This is why we should never force a cat to sit in our lap.
+This is why cats dont sit in lap and we should never force them to sit in our lap.

 Lap cats is a term used for those cats which like to sit in owner’s lap.
 Cats which form a strong bond with their owners always come and sit in their owners laps, but sometimes cats do not sit in lap.
 There could be many reasons for that and whenever a cat is showing distance from owner and is not ready to sit in lap, owners start feeling that perhaps they are not being able to make a bond with their cat.
 Although this is not the only reason if cat is not ready to sit in lap.